 Examples are also provide to assist the user in MS-Excel format:

-Please follow this link to important information on a time limited exception to policy in the OMB Circular A-87 that affects cost allocation for systems projects incorporating the requirements of the Affordable Care Act.
+Time limited exception to policy in the OMB Circular A-87 - This document contains important information on a time limited exception to policy in the OMB Circular A-87 that affects cost allocation for systems projects incorporating the requirements of the Affordable Care Act.
 Costs not addressed by the short term A-87 exception are still subject to the cost allocation rules as applied in this toolkit.
 States should read both carefully to ensure that all costs are correctly assigned.